lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 of the cooling coil.
 This often reduces the size of the system of nonlinear equations.

-Control Sequences using the Control Description Language
+Control sequences using the Control Description Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To implement reusable control sequences, such as done within